Best Email Marketing Blogs That Are Worth Your Attention

 • Unbiased analysis.
 We prioritize value for our readers and clients.
 We’re not afraid to write about competitors (the purpose of this article) and compare ourselves to other ESPs.

 • YouTube channel full of short videos.
 They regularly upload new videos that you can watch before the morning coffee’s even boiling.
-The main themes are social media promotion and content marketing.
+On their channel, HubSpot team members discuss success stories and marketing strategy tips.

 Email on Acid